 Emergency numbers such as 999 are deliberately created for easy dialling, so it will be a cinch for your child to understand.
 To ensure your child doesn’t abuse the number, approach the subject with seriousness and make him understand that this is a lesson in discipline, not play.

 Also, the phone isn’t the only way to call for help.
 Your child can also call out to get attention from neighbours or people passing by.

 5. Learning life-saving manoeuvres

 If you’re keen to introduce life-saving techniques to your child, your first step would be to teach your child how blood circulation and breathing is essential to the functioning of the body.
-Knowing how the heart works helps your child understand how to administer CPR and handle choking.
+Knowing how the heart works help your child understand how to administer CPR and handle choking.

-The Singapore Civil Defence Force (SCDF) Heritage Gallery offers exhibits and hands-on tools for pre-schoolers and young children to learn about first-aid, CPR and fire safety.
+The Singapore Civil Defence Force (SCDF) Heritage Gallery offers exhibits and hands-on tools for preschoolers and young children to learn about first-aid, CPR and fire safety.
 You can also supplement your child’s learning through the SCDF’s Community Emergency Preparedness Programme for adults, that includes day courses for first aid, CPR and fire safety.

 6. Avoid blood

 Exposed blood could lead to infection, and the last thing you want is your child to unknowingly risk his or her own life in a bid to save another’s.
 Make sure your child knows not to touch any exposed wounds or blood whilst waiting for help.
 However, in such situations, your child’s voice may still be the most assuring to the victim, so have your child learn to stay near the person and keep talking until help arrives.

 When dealing with someone who is unconscious, it is vital that your child know not to move the person to avoid causing further damage to existing injuries the victim may have.
 However, you should also go through some examples of life-threatening situations where your child should try to move someone to save his life.